 The Center for Cognitive Archaeology

 Provides both undergraduate and graduate students the opportunity to study the evolutionary development of cognition in humans and other primates.
-The CCA offers 12 different online courses, which are taught by professors from the University of Colorado, Colorado Springs and by experts from all over the world.
+The CCA offers more than a dozen online courses, which are taught by professors from the University of Colorado, Colorado Springs and by experts from all over the world.
 Upon successful completion of four courses (two core and two electives), the University of Colorado will award an official Certificate of Cognitive Archaeology at the undergraduate or graduate level.

 Sign up through the College of Letters, Arts and Sciences Extended Studies which extends the resources of the University of Colorado, Colorado Springs in non-traditional ways by providing high quality educational training, and professional development opportunities to the community, state, nation and internationally.